 Pholiota flammans (Flaming Pholiota) have caps of 4 to 8 cm. that start as convex and becoming flat with age and are dry.
 They are covered with yellow cottony scales and are a vibrant golden-yellow to orange-yellow in both the cap and stalk.
 Gills are broadly attached, close and yellow also.
 Stalks can be up to 10 cm. tall by 1 cm. wide.
 They are widespread but not a common mushroom found on decaying logs and stumps in late August and early September.
 Edibility is unknown.

-Cladonia Verticillata (Ladder Lichen) At 1 to 2" (2 to 5 cm.), these lichens grow in very shallow soil conditions or even in a few pine needles over barren rock.
+Cladonia Verticillata (Ladder Lichen) Although this is a lichen and not a mushroom, I have included it in here as it is common among other fungi in the autumn.
+At 1 to 2" (2 to 5 cm.), these lichens grow in very shallow soil conditions or even in a few pine needles over barren rock.
 Brittle and crumbly in dry weather, they readily absorb any moisture from dews or rains and flex easily.
 Occasionally, other lichens can be found growing out of the top of the cup on the one below it, hence the name of ladder lichen.
 This photo was taken in late August.
 Edibility is unknown.